awsdocs/aws-transit-gateway-guide/doc_source/tgw-transit-gateways.md

 # Transit Gateways<a name="tgw-transit-gateways"></a>

-A transit gateway enables you attach VPCs and VPN connections in the same Region and route traffic between them\.
+A transit gateway enables you to attach VPCs and VPN connections in the same Region and route traffic between them\.
 A transit gateway works across AWS accounts, and you can use AWS Resource Access Manager to share your transit gateway with other accounts\.
 After you share a transit gateway with another AWS account, the account owner can attach their VPCs to your transit gateway\.
 A user from either account can delete the attachment at any time\.

 Each VPC or VPN attachment is associated with a single route table\.
 That route table decides the next hop for the traffic coming from that resource attachment\.
 A route table inside the transit gateway allows for both IPv4 or IPv6 CIDRs and targets\.
 The targets are VPCs and VPN connections\.
 When you attach a VPC or create a VPN connection on a transit gateway, the attachment is associated with the default route table of the transit gateway\.